SHoltzen/dice/README.md

 * `discrete(0.4, 0.1, 0.5)` creates a random integer that is 0 with probability 0.4,
    1 with probability 0.1, and 2 with probability 0.3.
-* `int(3, 1)` creates an integer constant of size 3 and value 1.
+* `int(2, 1)` creates a 2-bit integer constant with value 1.
 All integer
-  constants in `dice` must specify their size (i.e., an integer of size 3 supports values between 0 and 2 inclusive).
+  constants in `dice` must specify their size.
 * `x + y` adds `x` and `y` together.
 All integer operations in `dice` are performed modulo the size (i.e., `x + y` is implicitly modulo 3 in this case). `dice` supports the following integer operations: `+`, `*`, `/`, `-`,